Financial-Times/o-ads/README.md

 #### What it provides

 Krux provide an Audience Data Monetization and Management solution.
-The Krux platform includes four modules; Data Sentry, SuperTag, Audience Data Manager and Interchange.
+The Krux platform includes four modules; Data Sentry, SuperTag, **Audience Data Manager** and **Interchange**.
 The o-ads library integrates with the Audience Data Manager and the Interchange modules.

+The **Audience Data Manager (ADM)** enables a publisher to sell against the value of their audience.
+The ADM functionality allows a publisher to break down their audience into subsets  (segments) based on a wide range of data-points.
+Data points that can be used to generate an audience segment can include demographics and user registration details along with user behaviours such as sharing articles or repeatedly visiting a specific section of the site.

+An example of a valuable FT.com Audience Segment that can be derived via the ADM could be "Diplomats"; if a user's industry is known to be "Government or NGO" and the user is known to be frequently visiting the site from Brussels and reading articles related to the EU/ European commission or a frequent reader of the Brussels Blog section they may fall into the Diplomats segment.

+The **Interchange Module** allows the ADM functionality to integrate with an Ad Server (in the case of FT.com, this will be Google DFP).
+By integrating with the ad server, ad operations are able to target the audience segments identifeid by the ADM.

+See the [ADM User Guide](https://drive.google.com/viewerng/viewer?a=v&pid=sites&srcid=ZnQuY29tfGFkdmVydGlzaW5nLWVuYWJsZW1lbnR8Z3g6ZjIyZTBkZmQwZjkxOTc3&u=0) for more detailed information on the ADM functionality.

 #### Perquisites